launchdarkly/node-client-sdk/README.md

 ## Introduction

 This is the official LaunchDarkly JavaScript SDK for client-side [Node.js](https://nodejs.org/) applications.
-Its API closely resembles the LaunchDarkly [JavaScript SDK for browsers](https://github.com/launchdarkly/js-client), so many of its types and interfaces are specified in that project's [TypeScript definitions](https://github.com/launchdarkly/js-client/tree/master/packages/ldclient-js-common/typings.d.ts).
+Its API closely resembles the LaunchDarkly [JavaScript SDK for browsers](https://github.com/launchdarkly/js-client), minus a few browser-specific features.

 The SDK provides the same functionality as all of the LaunchDarkly SDKs: